Global China (Subject Leader)

 Jenny Chan.
 2009.
 “Meaningful Progress or Illusory Reform?
 Analyzing China’s Labor Contract Law.”
 New Labor Forum: A Journal of Ideas, Analysis and Debates 18(2): 43-51.

 Jenny Chan.
 (Forthcoming).
-“Contemporary Chinese Labor History.”
-On the Road to Global Labor History: A Festschrift for Marcel van der Linden, edited by Karl Heinz Roth.
-Leiden, the Netherlands: Brill Academic Publishers.
+“Assessing Working-Class Power in Postsocialist China.”
+Pp. 164-83 in On the Road to Global Labor History: A Festschrift for Marcel van der Linden, edited by Karl Heinz Roth.
+Leiden, the Netherlands: Koninklijke Brill NV.

 Jenny Chan.
-(Forthcoming).
+2017.
 “Chinese Workers in Global Production and Local Resistance.”
-The Great Refusal: Herbert Marcuse and Contemporary Social Movements, edited by Andrew Lamas, Todd Wolfson, and Peter Funke.
+Pp. 98-117 in The Great Refusal: Herbert Marcuse and Contemporary Social Movements, edited by Andrew T. Lamas, Todd Wolfson, and Peter N. Funke.
 Philadelphia: Temple University Press.